APSK15743U Elective course - Psychology of Morality: An experimental approach to the study of Moral behavior

 During the course, we will discuss research aiming to answer such questions related to morality, typically relying on experimental approaches (like in Behavioral Economics).
 In particular, students will learn about modern theories of moral behavior, as well as about quantitative lab and field studies on individual and situational factors related to (im)moral behaviors such as altruism, cheating, or cooperativeness.
 We will focus on a broad range of topics including emotional aspects of moral judgments and decision making, moral development and evolutionary aspects of morality.
 Additionally, we will discuss about practical implications of morality in the present world, including business organizations.

-The purpose of these modules is to expand knowledge or put the psychological subject area into perspective through theoretical or empirical specialisation within subject areas within or related to psychology.
 Upon completion of the elective subject module within the Department of Psychology, students are able to:

 - describe and account for relevant concepts and themes within the elective subject